marlia92/PFA-component-starter/src/content/pages/why.md

   - _component: page-sections/ctas/cta-form
     heading: Form and function!
     subtext: >-
-      Here's a form component.
-This is a sample, so it's not wired up yet, but it's all ready to <a
+      This is a sample form component, so it's not wired up yet, but it's all ready to <a
       href="https://cloudcannon.com/documentation/articles/getting-started-with-forms-on-cloudcannon/"
       target="_blank" rel="noopener">configure with CloudCannon</a>.
     formAction: ./